LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.
+### version TBD
+*Released*: TBD
+* Add optional callback for SampleInsertPanel when data changes to help in detecting dirty state.

 ### version 0.16.0
 *Released*: 20 January 2020
 * Add property to QueryGridModel to pass through parameters for parameterized queries